IAWM Conference Programme

 Video: Stories and their tellers

-Mary Ann Sing (Canada) and Sissi Prader (Italy), Overview of Programme & Logistics
+Mary Ann Sing (Canada), Overview of Programme & Logistics

 A